- Economic Sociology

 - SOCI 635: Complex Organizations

-Harland Prechel is Professor of Sociology and College of Liberal Arts Cornerstone Fellow at Texas A&M University.
-His primary areas of research are the corporation, economic sociology and political sociology.
+Harland Prechel is Professor of Sociology, College of Liberal Arts Cornerstone Fellow, and Energy Institute Fellow at Texas A&M University.
+His primary areas of research are the corporation, economic sociology, political sociology, and environmental sociology.
 Prechel’s research program focuses on corporate-state relations with particular focus on state power and corporate power.
 There are two interrelated themes in his current research: How corporate-state relations and corporate characteristics affect financial malfeasance and environmental pollution.
 Prechel’s current research focuses on the effects of organizational and political-legal arrangements on environmental pollution with his most recent emphasis on greenhouse gas emissions and climate change.
-Prechel published articles on education and economic development, income inequality and economic development, and professional autonomy.
-He published Big Business and the State: Historical Transitions and Corporate Transformation, 1880s-1990s, State University of New York Press (2000) and Normalized Financial Wrongdoing: How Re-regulating Markets Created Risks and Fostered Inequality, Stanford University Press (2021), which is the recipient of the 2023 Midwest Sociological Society Distinguished Book Award.
+Prechel published articles on economic development, income inequality, and professional autonomy.
+Prechel’s books include Big Business and the State, State University of New York Press (2000) and Normalized Financial Wrongdoing: How Re-regulating Markets Created Risks and Fostered Inequality, Stanford University Press (2021), which is the recipient of the 2023 Midwest Sociological Society Distinguished Book Award.
 He is the former series editor of Research in Political Sociology.
-His articles have appeared in American Sociological Review, Cambridge Journal of Regions, Economy and Society, Comparative Education Review, Political Power and Social Theory, Research in Political Sociology, Social Forces, Social Sciences Quarterly, The Sociological Quarterly, Sociological Forum, and Social Problems.
+Prechel’s articles have appeared in American Sociological Review, Cambridge Journal of Regions, Economy and Society, Comparative Education Review, Political Power and Social Theory, Research in Political Sociology, Social Forces, Social Sciences Quarterly, The Sociological Quarterly, Sociological Forum, and Social Problems.
 He teaches Class in Contemporary Society, Organizational Theory, Political Sociology, and Classical Social Theory.
-Prechel’s awards include National Science Foundation grants, Fellow at the Glasscock Center for Humanities Research at Texas A&M University, teaching excellence award from Texas A&M University, honorable mention of the W. Richard Scott Award from the Organizations, Occupations and Work section of the American Sociological Society, Best Published Paper Award from Organization and Management Theory Division of the Academy of Management, and Outstanding Article Award from the American Society of Criminology.
-He has served as a reviewer for more than 35 scholarly journals, book publishers, and granting agencies.
+Prechel’s awards include National Science Foundation grants, Fellow at the Glasscock Center for Humanities Research at Texas A&M University, and awards from criminology, management and sociology for his co-authored article on financial malfeasance.
+He has served as a reviewer for more than thirty-five scholarly journals, book publishers, and granting agencies.